 TYPES OF ASSESSMENTS • Quizzes are focused assessments intended to gauge your level of preparedness between tests.
 Quizzes are not explicitly cumulative and will instead focus on recently-presented material.
 Exams are broader assessments that are more cumulative in nature and will focus on all material presented since either the beginning of the quarter or since the previous exam.
 The final exam is a comprehensive assessment that covers all material presented in lecture.
 The final exam does not include lab-related material, but it will include lecture-related material that was presented in lab.
 The lab exam is focused solely on material presented in lab.
 Questions on lab exams will include material presented during lab lecture as well as any calculations or interpretations associated with your lab reports.
 No lab final is given during finals week, only a lecture final.

-FORMAT • The types of questions on assessments may include: true/false, fill-in-the-blank, definitions, short-answer, and formats specifically for this course, such as mechanism, synthesis, or structure solving.
+FORMAT • Types of questions on assessments may include: true/false, definitions, short-answer, calculations, and formats specific to this course, such as naming substances or drawing molecular structures.
 No multiple choice questions will be given.